-Conditional Release Orders - Crime - Australia
+Conditional Release Orders

-What is a Conditional Release Order?
+What is a conditional release order?

 A conditional release order (or CRO, for short) is a sentencing option that the court may use as an alternative to a fine or imprisonment.
-They are most commonly imposed by the court for less serious criminal and traffic offences and for people that have a limited criminal record.
+They are most commonly imposed for minor offences and for people that have a minimal criminal record.

 CROs were introduced in 2018 as part of a major overhaul of NSW's Local Court sentencing regime.
 Before 2018 a CRO was generally known as a "good behaviour bond".
 A CRO is still very similar to the previous bond and is generally used as an extra incentive for a person to refrain from re-offending, given the more serious consequences that flow from breaching the order.
 They are the least onerous of the community-based orders.